opf/openproject/docs/user-guide/members/README.md

 ### How can I increase or decrease the number of users in OpenProject?

 For the Community Edition you can have as many users as you need for free.
-If you are using the OpenProject Enterprise Edition, please write an email to sales@openproject.com.
+If you are using the OpenProject Enterprise Edition, please write an email to sales @ openproject.com.

 If you are using the OpenProject Cloud Edition, you can easily upgrade or downgrade the number of users by selection -> Administration -> Billing -> Manage subscription and choose the new amount of users which you need in  your system.